 These cookies have some flour, corn starch and powdered sugar (which obviously has corn starch in it).
 And added egg yolk gives it a nice richness (though, it’s not necessary) and since I was feeling fancy, I used some vanilla paste, which I use incredibly sparingly since it’s so expensive (but has recently gone down in price).
+If you don’t have it, skip it!

-The biggest difference between Alfajores (Peruvian-Style) and Alfajores from other parts of South America is that we don’t call it dulce de leche, we use the term manjar blanco.
+The biggest difference between Alfajores (Peruvian-Style) and alfajores cookies from other parts of South America is that we don’t call it dulce de leche, we use the term manjar blanco.
 West of the Andes mountains, the term manjar blanco is used; east of the Andes mountains, the term dulce de leche is used.

 In Colombia they use the name “arequipa.”